unitaryfund/unitary.fund/src/content/blog/ga_qas.md

 # Conclusion

-In this post, we have introduced a way to use GA-QAS, just define your own problem (fitness function) and it will help you find best ansatz automatically.
+In this post, we have demonstrated how to use GA-QAS.
+Simply define your own problem (fitness function) and the package will help you find the best ansatz automatically.
 For more information and documentation, explore the following links:

 - $\langle qo|op\rangle$: core package for GA-QAS.
   - [Github](https://github.com/vutuanhai237/qoop)